euroscipy/www.euroscipy.org/content/news/2014-02-20-SciPy2014-Announce.rst

 Important Dates
 ================

+Important dates for the conference:

-March 14th : Presentation abstracts, poster, tutorial submission deadline.
+ * March 14th : Presentation abstracts, poster, tutorial submission deadline.
 Application for sponsorship deadline.
-April 17th : Speakers selected
+ * April 17th : Speakers selected
-April 22nd : Sponsorship acceptance deadline
+ * April 22nd : Sponsorship acceptance deadline
-May 1st    : Speaker schedule announced
+ * May 1st    : Speaker schedule announced
-May 6th or 150 registrants: Early-bird registration ends July 6-12th: 2 days of tutorials, 3 days of conference, 2 days of sprints
+ * May 6th or 150 registrants: Early-bird registration ends
+ * July 6-12th: 2 days of tutorials, 3 days of conference, 2 days of sprints

 We look forward to a very exciting conference and hope to see you all in Austin this summer!